 8. Post Content Related to Trending Hashtags

-Align yourself with a trend and get additional traffic by posting something related to a popular hashtag.
+Align yourself with a trend and get additional traffic by posting on Facebook something related to a popular hashtag.
 This tactic is particularly effective if the hashtag has values you want customers to associate with your brand.

 Bonobos shared this short video to celebrate International Women’s Day.
-Not only does this help it get traffic from people searching for this hashtag, it also portrays Bonobos as a progressive brand.
+Not only does this help it get traffic from people searching for this hashtag, it also gives credit to women working in the company.